-As mentioned in Section \ref{sec:review}, a sufficient condition of $\GP(\boldsig^1_2)$ is every $\boldsig^1_2$ set is Lebesgue measurable, or equivalently for every real $a$, there is an amoeba real over $L[a]$.
+As mentioned in Section \ref{sec:review}, a sufficient condition for $\GP(\boldsig^1_2)$ is every $\boldsig^1_2$ set is Lebesgue measurable, or equivalently for every real $a$, there is an amoeba real over $L[a]$.
 (This equivalence was proved by Solovay, see \cite[Theorem 9.3.1]{bartoszynski1995set}).
-In this section we give a necessary condition of $\GP(\bolddelta^1_2)$.
+In this section we give a necessary condition for $\GP(\bolddelta^1_2)$.

 \begin{fact}[{Spector--Gandy, see \cite[Propositon 4.4.3]{chong2015recursion}}] Let $A$ be a set of reals.
 Then $A$ is a $\Sigma^1_2$ set iff there is a $\Sigma_1$ formula $\varphi$ such that

 \end{fact}